Clayco Future Leaders Fellowship

 Interviews and Selection:

-As a member of the Administration Department, the Administration Fellow will support the business management of the organization, in addition to partnering with various departments across the organization, such as the office of the General Director, Education, and Finance.
+Working as a vital member of the Administration & Finance Department, the Administration Fellow will support the business management of the organization, in addition to partnering with various departments across the organization, such as the office of the General Director, Education Department, and the Finance team.

-Includes areas of focus and learning such as: governance and board management; budgeting; strategic planning; HR; community engagement and learning events; constituent relations (working with board members, volunteers, and VIPs visiting the Festival Season).
+Includes areas of focus and learning such as: budgeting; HR policies and procedures; financial strategy; MIP accounting system; data management, analysis, and reporting; community engagement and learning events; constituent relations (working with board members, committee volunteers, and VIPs visiting the Festival Season), and strategic planning.

 Participating Fellows will:

-- Serve in a full-time position specializing in one area (Artistic, Advancement, or Administration) while also learning about a range of essential functions across the organization;
+- Serve in a full-time position specializing in one area while also learning about a range of essential functions across the organization;

 - Receive individualized guidance and training from OTSL staff and company members;